jgilbert01/convivio/packages/parse/README.md

 This variable type supports the region argument, such as `${cf(us-west-2):`.

-The last argument of all veariables in the default value.
+The last argument of all variables in the default value.

 ## `${file:}`
-These variables suppoert decomposing the yaml files into smaller.
+These variables support decomposing the yaml files into smaller files.
 Only yaml files are supported _(so far)_, such as:

 ```